endavid/VidEngine/README.md

 # Procedural 2D rain
 Tag: rain-demo

 Small example of using Metal in Swift.
+You can read about it in this blog post: http://tech.metail.com/metal-swift-introduction/
 All the data updates happen in the GPU.

 [![Procedural 2D rain](http://img.youtube.com/vi/7qWMA4ow2jc/0.jpg)](https://www.youtube.com/watch?v=7qWMA4ow2jc "Procedural 2D rain")